webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

   - **Mandatory-based**: **Access via security model**. **Labels** set on objects (files) by the administrator.
 Users cannot manipulate these labels.
 Users are given matching classifications.
 If both match, user is granted access.
   - **Role-based**: Grants **access** based on predefined **roles** and associated permissions.
 Given to **groups**.
   - **ACL**: Access Control List.
 Lists who has access to resource and what level of access they have.
+  - **802.1X**: pNAC.
+Port Network Access Control.
+Must be authorized to access the switch ports.
+Can't just plug into ethernet port and start communication.

 - Describe: Business Continuity Plan, IRDR, Tabletop Exercise, Root Cause Analysis?